knative/docs/docs/versioned/serving/config-network-adapters.md

 --type=json -p='[{"op": "remove", "path": "/data/ingress.class"}]'
 ```

-If you want to change the controller, install it by following [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md).
-Be aware that changing the Ingress class of an existing Route can result in undefined behavior.
+If you want to install a new controller, see [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md).
+Be aware that changing the Ingress class of an existing Route may result in undefined behavior.

 ## Gateway configurations

 Knative assumes two gateways in the cluster:

 - Externally exposed - defines the gateway for external traffic.
-- Internally-only exposed - defines the gateway for cluster local traffic.
+- Internally-only exposed - defines the gateway for local traffic.

-When gateways are installed, the `config-gateway` ConfigMap is updated to track these two gateways.
-These values can be set using the following environment variables:
+When gateways are installed, the `config-gateway` ConfigMap is updated to track these two gateways set to the following environment variables:

 - class: `$GATEWAY_CLASS_NAME`
 - gateway: `$NAMESPACE/$GATEWAY_NAME`